How to Properly Get Rid of an Old Kitchen

 2. Taking down the trim, counters, cabinets, and fixtures

-3. patching, sanding, priming, and painting your drywall for the remodel
+3. Patching, sanding, priming, and painting your drywall for the remodel

 Mistakes Prepping your Space

-This is less about what not to do and is more about the reminders-
+This is less about what not to do and is more about the reminders.

 How to Take Down your Cabinets

-Since cabinets are secured into the walls and to each other, you may spend some times carefully hunting down every screw you can to uninstall the cabinets properly.
-Some screws may be covered by stickers that would have been used to hide the screw heads in the original install.
+We mean it.
+Cabinets can be sold or donated if you're not planning on reusing them.
+In addition, the extra debris is not something you want to deal with when you could have neat, stackable, wooden boxes instead.
+Since cabinets are secured into the walls and to each other, you may spend some time carefully hunting down every screw you can to uninstall the cabinets properly.
+Some screws may be covered by stickers that would have been used to hide the screw heads in the original installation.

 Prepping Drywall

-If you have a hole that's between2 and 8 inches, then you may have to do what's called a California patch which involves cutting a drywall piece with a 2 inch paper overhang and then patching the perimeter of your drywall piece
+We don't really specialize in drywall repair but we can offer a few tips about how to patch your drywall after a demolition.
+If you have a small hole, some drywall mud will do the trick.
+If you have a hole that's between 2 and 8 inches, then you may have to do what's called a California patch, which involves cutting a drywall piece with a 2 inch paper overhang and then patching the perimeter of your drywall piece with joint compound.

 Check out our YouTube video